Diver

 Work

-You may be able to apply for diver training through your employer, for example if you're in the police or armed forces.
+You may be able to apply for diver training through your employer.
+For example, if you're in the police, armed forces or work for a marine engineering company.
 Once qualified, you could work with an underwater unit.

-Similarly, if you work in oceanography or marine biology, your employer may put you through specialist diver training, so that you can carry out research tasks under the sea.
+Similarly, if you work in scientific research, like oceanography or archaeology, your employer may put you through specialist diver training, so that you can carry out tasks underwater.

 Direct Application

-You could apply directly for jobs if you've got the relevant diving and safety qualifications.
+You could apply directly for jobs if you've got the right diving and safety qualifications.

 You'll also need experience relevant to the industry you're working in.
-For example, you'll need a background in welding to work as an offshore underwater engineer, fixing pipelines.
+For example, you'll need a background in welding to work as an offshore underwater engineer, repairing pipelines or cables.

 Other Routes

-You'll usually do training with a commercial organisation or professional body to get your diving qualifications.
+You can do a course with a commercial training organisation or professional body to get your diving qualifications.

 Training must be approved by the Health and Safety Executive.
 Examples include courses offered by the: